inoueke-n/PADLA/README.md

 # PADLA
 ## Overview
 ![overview](fig1.JPG)
 * PADLA is a tool that dynamically adjusts the log level of a running system.
-It is an extention of Apache Log4j.
+It is an extension of Apache Log4j.
 * For detail, please refer to "PADLA: A Dynamic Log Level Adapter Using Online Phase Detection" (paper.pdf).